pramod444/openg2p-deployment/kubernetes/odk-central/README.md

 # ODK Central

 ODK Central can now be installed directly as part of the respective OpenG2P Module.
 For example, refer to [Social Registry deployment](https://docs.openg2p.org/social-registry/deployment) or [PBMS deployment](https://docs.openg2p.org/pbms/deployment).

 Source code for OpenG2P [ODK Central](../../charts/odk-central) helm chart.

-This installs ODK Central along with all the required dependencies.
+- Note: Till version v2024.2.1, this helm chart used to install all dependencies of odk-central along with it.
+The later versions do NOT.
+The installation of dependencies is left to the user.

 ## Standalone Installation

 This section describes steps to install ODK Central on your K8s cluster, if not installing as part of OpenG2P Modules.

+### Prerequisites

+- Install postgresql with name like _odk-central-postgresql_ (Recommended: Use bitnami/postgresql helm chart.)
+- Install mail helm chart with name like _odk-central-mail_ (Recommended: Use openg2p/mail helm chart.)

 ### Using Rancher